BGSpiegl/GCparagon/README.md

 Examples of the effect of positive (P01, +5.0%) and negative GC bias (B01, -2.2%) on the average DoC for expressed and unexpressed genes is shown below (fragment coverage in silico reduced to their central 61 bp).
-Original coverage before correctoin is shown as thin colored lines. cDoC of mono-nucleosomal fragments after GC bias correction with GCparagon is shown as thick colored lines.
+Original coverage before correctoin is shown as thin-colored lines. cDoC of mono-nucleosomal fragments after GC bias correction with GCparagon is shown as thick-colored lines.

 For these plots, only mono-nucleosomal fragments with observed template length between 110-210bp were included to create a surrogate signal to assess the average nucleosome positioning across combined regions (active genes: expected